MarkEScheidker/NANDWorks/README.md

 ## Hardware Setup

-The code is specifically designed for the Altera DE1-SoC board.
+The code is specifically designed for the Raspberry Pi.
 The following sections detail the required hardware connections.

 ### Pin Connections